nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 ### Gestner Wave

 Building wave is most important part to express water's movement.
-At First, I try to apply sin wave to vertex. but it was not natural.
+At First, I tried to apply sin wave to vertex. but it was not natural.

 _This is shot of above.
 It is unnatural to be called "Wave"_
 ![Alt text](/ExplainImgs/WaveWithSin.png)